Better Offer Canyon - track notes

 Exit

 The creek then starts to drop down through boulders.
 Follow it downstream for about 200m and then veer left across the slope trending lower.
 Keep below the lower cliff line to avoid a very narrow ledge just below the top cliff line.
+There is a faint track that traverses the slope, but this is hard to pick up.

 Continue traversing around under the bottom cliff line until you reach Birrabang Brook.
 Head upstream, and then up the first major gully on the left.
 From the top head up Dalpura Ridge to the pagoda where you turned off earlier and thence back to the car.